microsoft/chart-parts/packages/documentation/content/markdown/documentation/01_concepts_scales.md

 * [_Introducing d3-scale_ by Mike Bostock](https://medium.com/@mbostock/introducing-d3-scale-61980c51545f)

 ## Supported Scale Types
-These are the basic scale types supported by GoG.
+These are the basic scale types supported by the system.
 More details about using and creating them can be found in the [Client APIs](/documentation/apis) documentation section.

 ### Quantitative
 * Linear